-We expect that off-critical models lead to embeddings with an optimal Lipschitz contant being one, as discussed in Section \ref{sub:optimality} concerning near critical and off-critical models.
-One can also try to prove the convergence of crossing probabilities by expressing them in the four points setup via some quasi-conformal uniformization in a fashion similar to the critical or near critical case \cite[Section 5]{park-iso}.
-This approach is being investigated in a article in preparation with Park \cite{MahPar23a}.
-More generally, we view the current paper as the first step towards the proof of existence of a scaling limit for the Ising model on general s-embeddings.
-The associated continuous limit and its relation to the Lorentz geometry and quasi-conformal maps (see \cite{CLR2} and \cite[Section 2.7]{Che20}) will be carried out jointly with Park \cite{MahPar23a,MahPar23b} following the route started in the thesis of the author \cite[Chapter 6]{MahPHD}.
-In particular, our result classically ensures precompactness of FK-Interfaces on general s-embeddings satisfying \LipKd\, and \ExpFat\, (see e.g. \cite{KemSmi2}).
+We expect that off-critical models lead to embeddings with an optimal Lipschitz constant equal to one, as discussed in Section \ref{sub:optimality} regarding near-critical and off-critical models.
+One may also attempt to prove the convergence of crossing probabilities by expressing them in the four-point setup via quasi-conformal uniformization, in a fashion similar to the critical or near-critical case \cite[Section 5]{park-iso}.
+This approach is currently being investigated in an article in preparation with Park \cite{MahPar23a}.
+More generally, we view the current paper as a first step towards proving the existence of a scaling limit for the Ising model on general s-embeddings.
+The associated continuous limit and its relation to Lorentz geometry and quasi-conformal maps (see \cite{CLR2} and \cite[Section 2.7]{Che20}) will be developed jointly with Park \cite{MahPar23a,MahPar23b}, following the route started in the author’s thesis \cite[Chapter 6]{MahPHD}.
+In particular, our result ensures, in the classical sense, the precompactness of FK interfaces on general s-embeddings satisfying \LipKd\ and \ExpFat\ (see, e.g., \cite{KemSmi2}).

-An interesting line of research would be to extend the strategy of \cite{DMT21} to prove crossing estimates which are uniform with respect to local structure of the lattice and boundary conditions, by bootstrapping Theorem \ref{thm:RSW} for \Unif\, type grids.
-We are not able to handle such problem as for now, since a similar strategy requires a comparison between primal and dual arm exponents in the half-plane, which is not straightforward without additional symmetries.
-From our perspective, the most interesting question is to use the meta-framework developed here to attack the question of crossing probabilities on random planar maps (with some coupling constants to be properly chosen) or on $\mathbb{Z}^2$ with random coupling constants.
+An interesting line of research would be to extend the strategy of \cite{DMT21} to prove crossing estimates that are uniform with respect to the local structure of the lattice and boundary conditions, by bootstrapping Theorem \ref{thm:RSW} for \Unif-type grids.
+We are currently unable to handle this problem, since such a strategy requires a comparison between primal and dual arm exponents in the half-plane, which is not straightforward without additional symmetries.
+From our perspective, the most interesting question is to use the meta-framework developed here to study crossing probabilities on random planar maps (with appropriately chosen coupling constants) or on $\mathbb{Z}^2$ with random coupling constants.